Uzhaikkum Karangal: Cast

+Production

+After the film got censored, the songs "Naalai Ulagai" and "Aadiya Paadhangal" were shot at Bangalore.

 Soundtrack

 The music was composed by M. S. Viswanathan.

-Reception
+Critical reception

-Kanthan of Kalki wrote for people who do not expect and care about unique plot, character development and who enjoy the entertaining features of scenic views, catchy dialogues and catchy songs will definitely not be disappointed when they watch Uzhaikkum Karangal.
+Kanthan of Kalki wrote that, for people who do not expect and care about unique plot, character development and who enjoy the entertaining features of scenic views, catchy dialogues and catchy songs will definitely not be disappointing when they watch Uzhaikkum Karangal.
+Nagai Dharman of Navamani praised the dialogues, acting, music, fights, dance, humour and direction.